 For example, if you plan to establish GK with your friend Takeshi, and the amount of investment is like below.

 |Amount of Investment||ratio of capital contribution||Number of Vote|

-One day, Takeshi became critical of you and disagree with your decision.
+One day, Takeshi started disagreeing with your every decision.
 If your company was KK, you could make a decision in spite of disagreement of other partner as long as you have majority of the shares.
 On the other hand, in principle, GK’s decision has to be made by a majority of the number of partners.
 So in this case, you and Takeshi has the equal voting right.

 Type of business suitable for GK

 Because of its pros and cons, GK is suitable for a self-employed who wants to make a company to enjoy limited liability or tax advantage on a small budget.
-Also, GK is a good way to make a 100% subsidiary like other major companies (including Google, Apple, and Amazon) do.
+Also, GK is a good way to make a 100% subsidiary like other major companies such as Google, Apple, and Amazon do.

 On the other hand, if you plan to make a company with other parties or want to expand your business by receiving investment, KK is more ideal option because you can utilize the function of stock, one of the greatest invention.

 To learn more about Godo Kaisha, the following articles may be useful.